NathanaelMutua/PostgreSQL-notes/README.md

 ```

 #### Selecting Multiple Columns
-We separate each column with a comma (,)
+We separate each column with a comma (,).
+Allowing us to select more than one column for each query.
 ```sql
 SELECT first_name, last_name, department
 FROM employees;